vmware/vic-product/docs/user_doc/vic_vsphere_admin/ts_firewall_error.md

 # VCH Deployment Fails with Firewall Validation Error #
-When you use `vic-machine create` to deploy a virtual container host (VCH), deployment fails because firewall port 2377 is not open on the target ESXi host or hosts.
+When you deploy a virtual container host (VCH), deployment fails because firewall port 2377 is not open on the target ESXi host or hosts.

 ## Problem ##
 Deployment fails with a firewall error during the validation phase: